-An effective bench press isn’t about how much weight you can stack - it’s about perfect and proper form.
-Too much weight also means needing a spotter, which makes working out in a local or home gym environment more challenging.
+An effective bench press isn’t about how much weight you can stack - it’s about good bench press form.
+Too much weight also means needing a spotter, which makes working out in a home gym environment more challenging.

-To get the most from your bench presses on your own, train smarter.
+To get the most from your bench press, train smarter.
 Focus should be on setup, form and how the lift is executed because theres so many benefits of strength training.

-Here are the best bench press tips to benefit from this strength training staple.
+Here are the best bench press tips and bench press machines to improve your form.